dreamcatcher-tech/network/Inbox/2025-03-09 1535 Minimum relay latency.md

 At that point, you basically have all the features of the internet but now in this blockchain format where the nodes are in a market.
 The market is dynamic and highly available.
 It can run in hybrid mode (offline/online) and can jump firewalls, go offline, go near-real-time, and go real-time.
 You basically have all the properties of computing right up to real-time, highly efficient streaming and turnover of clients.

+fly.io has a fly-replay feature where you can immediately replay a request to a machine in another region effortlessly, so this would be perfect.